nathansmithbz/game-of-Life/README.md

 ## Testing

 Once developed this implementation was tested on a small grid seeded with three horizontally adjacent live cells.
 After the rules are applied these cells should switch repeatedly between 3 vertically aligned live cells and three horizontally aligned live cells.
 A unit test (the function test()) was added to check this programmatically.
-This behaviour was also observed and capture as seen below:
+This behaviour was also observed and captured as seen below:

 ![Gif showing three vertical cells switching to 3 horizontal cells and back each iteration](simpleTest.gif)